Student Portfolio

 The University of Florida

-broken wood pieces, sticks, palm fronds
+Broken wood pieces, sticks, palm fronds

 In this work the student was interested in exploring